 I’ve never understood why so many Londoners have never been to, let alone heard of, one of my favourite places: the Horniman Museum.
 I know it’s located in the leafy suburb of Forest Hill, but you could hit two birds with one stone and visit the Dulwich Picture Gallery.
 I promise, it’s worth the trek.
 And speaking of treks, the founder of this gem of a museum was a heavyweight collector of art, cultural artefacts and curios from across the globe.
-The museum is his legacy, an eclectic wonderland of the weird and wonderful and it’s recently opened its doors to a new World Gallery, stuffed with 3000 objects from Frederick Horniman’s anthropological treasure trove.
+The museum is his legacy, an eclectic wonderland of the weird and wonderful, an anthropology museum which recently opened its doors to a new World Gallery, stuffed with 3000 objects from Frederick Horniman’s treasure trove.

 Frederick Horniman (1835-1906) was the world’s most successful tea trader and a philanthropist.
 Thanks to bulging coffers, he travelled the world and brought some 350,000 souvenirs home, ranging from musical instruments, anthropological finds and other cultural curios.
 Horniman wanted to “bring the world to Forest Hill.”
 He travelled to far flung destinations such as Burma, Egypt, Sri Lanka, China, Japan and North America.